afurgapil/mcp-agent-demo/README.md

    npm run create:admin
    ```

-   The script prompts for admin credentials and writes the first user to MongoDB.
-You can also call `POST /auth/admin` directly if you prefer an API-only flow.
-After the admin exists, use the `/auth/login` endpoint (or UI login page) to obtain a JWT.
+   The script reads the `ADMIN_*` and organisation variables from your environment and seeds the first admin user in MongoDB.
+After an admin exists, new admins must authenticate before running the script or calling `POST /auth/admin`.

 5. **(Optional) Seed organizations & users**